mliza/HAOT/paper/paper.md

     $633[nm]$.\label{fig:kerlPolarizability}}
 \end{figure}

-The results presented so far highlight some of the capabilities of the aerodynamics and optics modules.
-Figure \ref{fig:boltzmannDistribution} shows the results of the Boltzmann Distribution for $N_2$ (in the quantum mechanics module).
-Some aero-optics calculations [@Buldakov2000], [@Tropina2018] required a Boltzmann Distribution to calculate the polarizability and index of refraction for diatomic molecules.
+The results presented thus far highlight some of the key capabilities of the aerodynamics and optics modules within `HAOT``.
+Additionally, Figure \ref{fig:boltzmannDistribution} presents the Boltzmann distribution for nitrogen $(N_2)$, implemented in the quantum mechanics module.
+Several aero-optics studies [@Buldakov2000], [@Tropina2018] have incorporated Boltzmann distribution calculations to determine the polarizability and index of refraction for diatomic molecules, demonstrating its significance in hypersonic flow modeling.
 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.8\textwidth]{boltzmannDistribution_N2.png}
     \caption{Boltzmann Distribution for $N2$.\label{fig:boltzmannDistribution}}
 \end{figure}

-These tools can be applied to the results from a CFD code fairly easy results of calculating the index of refraction, Gladstone Dale Constant and dielectric medium are below.
-A low speed compressible Large Eddys Simulation was used with OpenFOAM to perform results below, the goal of this is not to go into very especific details of the CFD ssetup but to showcase the ablity of the HAOT tool.
+These tools can be readily applied to the results obtained from a CFD simulation.
+Below, we present calculations for the index of refraction, Gladstone-Dale constant, and dielectric properties using the `HAOT` package.
+A low-speed, compressible Large Eddy Simulation (LES) was performed using OpenFOAM to generate the results shown below.
+The primary objective here is not to provide a detailed description of the CFD setup, but rather to demonstrate the capabilities of the `HAOT` tool in processing and analyzing flow-field optical properties.

 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.8\textwidth]{index_of_refraction.png}
-    \caption{Index of Refraction.\label{fig:contourIndex}
+    \caption{Index of Refraction.\label{fig:contourIndex}}
 \end{figure}

 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.8\textwidth]{kerl_polarizability.png}
-    \caption{Index of Refraction.\label{fig:contourPolarizability}
+    \caption{Index of Refraction.\label{fig:contourPolarizability}}
 \end{figure}

 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.8\textwidth]{dielectric.png}
-    \caption{Dielectric medium.\label{fig:contourDielectric}
+    \caption{Dielectric medium.\label{fig:contourDielectric}}
 \end{figure}

 # References